stoerr/webwatch/doc/searchjobs.md

 - Per-job emails vs aggregated: should the wrapper send one mail per positive job, or one aggregated mail containing all positive results?
 The spec above assumes aggregated output and a single mail per run.
-- Seen-file naming: the spec suggests one seen file per job.
-Confirm if you prefer a single aggregated seen file instead.

 End of specification